Organ of St. Peter and Paul in Cappel: Restorations

-In 1928 Christhard Mahrenholz highlighted the special importance of the organ in a report and recommended a renovation and repair of the those stops which were then unusable.
+In 1928 Christhard Mahrenholz highlighted the special importance of the organ in a report and recommended a renovation and repair of those stops which were then unusable.
 For that year a purchase attempt is documented; further attempts followed between 1932 and 1935.
 In 1932, the organ workshop P. Furtwängler & Hammer built an electric blower.

 From 1939 a first repair was made by Paul Ott, who also took care of the organ in 1950–1952 in the recordings of Helmut Walcha.
 In 1976/1977 the organ was repaired by Rudolf von Beckerath Orgelbau (Hamburg) after heating damage and the organ's historical substance was secured.
 The equal temperament from 1816 was maintained.
 The Cornet 2′ had to be supplemented with a new upper octave, as it had been converted into a trumpet 4′.
 The cymbale was restored to its original composition.
 In 2009, the bellows mechanism was restored by Beckerath and church back wall restored.